ALKC403/lgd-weapondamage/README.md

 # lgd-weapondamage
-- Standalone weapon damage modifier and headshot disable for Fivem
+- Standalone weapon damage modifier and headshot disable for FIVEM
 - Works for QB-CORE, ESX, QBOX and any other framework

 # Installation